camunda/camunda-docs/docs/apis-clients/grpc.md

 Returned if:

-- no decision with the given key exists (if decisionKey was given)
+- No decision with the given key exists (if decisionKey was given).
-- no decision with the given decision ID exists (if decisionId was given)
+- No decision with the given decision ID exists (if decisionId was given).
-- both decision ID and decision KEY were provided, or are missing
+- Both decision ID and decision KEY were provided, or are missing.

 ### `DeployResource` RPC